What does OPPS stand for in Medical Billing

 Purpose of OPPS

 OPPS allows CMS to pay a fixed amount to hospitals for Medicare outpatient services.
-Such an arrangement helps CMS in predicting and managing programs much efficiently.
+Such an arrangement helps CMS in predicting and managing programs much more efficiently.
 It is important to note that OPPS is based on the Ambulatory Patient Classification (APC) system.
 To make the OPPS successful CMS assigns HCPCS codes to APC and these codes are updated annually.
 The hospitals are required to bill on a UB-92 or successor claim forms using HCPCS codes for all outpatient services and supplies.
 All the CPT codes are included within the HCPCS codes.
 The rates in the APC system are assigned by the CMS to make the billing and reimbursement process hassle-free.

 As per the provisions laid out by CMS, the OPPS was designed to pay for the following services: